 Apple Watch 7 First Impressions

-I recently got my Apple Watch 7.
+I recently got my Apple Watch 7, check out the review.
 I had to double-check the box to make sure I really had ordered a series 7 rather than a Series 6.
-I had !
+I had!

 As you can guess.
 They are VERY similar.
 Even visually.